EDMIRE2k/UEFNContentBrowserOrganizer/README.md

 1. Download the Python script
 2. Open your project in UEFN
-3. Enable Python scripting: Edit → Editor Preferences → Python
+3. Enable Python scripting: Project → Project Settings → Enable Python Scripting
 4. Open the Python console at the bottom of the editor
 5. Change the mode from: Python (REPL) → Python
 6. Run the script using one of the following methods